titusdecali/dripdotdesign/_drafts/the-aquascaphe-a-retro-timepiece-from-baltic-watch.md

 Sold between US$637 and US$724 (depending on the selected strap option), some consumers might argue that the price is too high for a Miyota movement.

-We personally would love to see this watch with a bigger dial.
+We would love to see this watch with a bigger dial.
 But, if you are looking for a discrete diving watch, this you could be the right one for you.

 Note: images showcased in this article have been taken from the Baltic Watch [Instagram](https://www.instagram.com/balticwatches/?hl=en) account.

-    xxxxxxxxxx

-1

         <a href="https://www.instagram.com/balticwatches/?hl=en" target="_blank">InstagramT</a>

-To continue
+**To finish**

 Add pictures